kuffehgalaxy-ux/battle-plans/docs/ProjectBible.md

 Every feature should be designed so that future events such as Territory Wars, Raids and Guild Management can be added without redesigning the application.

+# North Star Goal

+Battle Plans should become the first application a Guild Leader or Officer opens during a Territory Battle.

+An officer should be able to understand the current state of the guild, make decisions, communicate orders and identify outstanding actions without opening Star Wars: Galaxy of Heroes.

+Every feature should move the product closer to this goal.
 ---

 # 18. Product Philosophy